lvermelle/multihop-comm-M3-nodes/README.md

 	add_subdirectory(send_light)

-While your m3 node is connected to your computer via USB; open a termianl an go to:
+While your m3 node is connected to your computer via USB; open a terminal an go to:

 	$ cd /iot-lab/parts/openlab/build.m3
 Then run: